AldoSuba/docs.buf.build/docs/faq.md

 If you've pinned your `googleapis/googleapis` dependency, you'll need to remove the pin prior to `buf mod update`.

-Additionally, if you have dependencies that themselves depend on googleapis, you'll need to update those as well, starting with your upstream modules.
+Additionally, if you have dependencies that themselves depend on `googleapis`, you'll need to update those as well, starting with your BSR modules.
 See [Tour - Push workspace modules](tour/push-workspace-modules) for more details.

-For context, we recently made a change to our managed [buf.build/googleapis/googleapis][googleapis] repository.
-[googleapis][googleapis-github] contains over 3800 files, mostly relating to Google's core APIs.
+For context, we recently made a change to [buf.build/googleapis/googleapis][googleapis]. [googleapis][googleapis-github] contains over 3800 files, mostly relating to Google's core APIs.
 This causes numerous issues for most users, such as timeouts when installing packages with huge swaths of unused code to pull in just a few files.
 Not only is this a lot of code over the network and on disk, but it can cause issues in editors that try to parse all of that code!

 However, there are only ~30 files used by 99.999% of developers, and these files are the most common dependency in the Protobuf ecosystem.
 For example: